How to Give New Life to an [Ugly] Vintage Candle Box

 A truly old candle box would be worth a great deal of money, but this orange-y example dates to the 1970’s or 80’s.
 I particularly liked the shape of the back board and thought it had potential.

-With no surface preparation, other than a wet sponging, one coat of Frappe did the trick.
+With no surface preparation, other than a damp sponging, one coat of Frappe did the trick.
 Once dry, I sanded all of the edges and corners to give it a truly vintage look.

 Using acrylic craft paint and a dense, makeup sponge, I applied two coats of paint to the stencil to make the design really stand out.